 In fact, to stay, to be at home as we call it, smacks slightly of failure.
 And when I return to the island and catch up with friends who have stayed, many of them tell me of how they cannot wait to get away.
 To go away is to be successful to widen your horizons.
 To stay is to be stagnant, to be locked in place.
 In the last 10 years young Ileachs have begun to refer to Islay as The Rock, implying it shares something in common with the American movie by the same name set on the island prison of Alcatraz.

 There are many reasons to leave.
 We go in search of a level of university education that cannot be had from Islay’s two small colleges – one English-speaking, one exclusively Gaelic.
-We go looking for work, for to stay is to work in a distillery, a hotel, a shop, on a farm or a fishing boat, and we are told that we must aim for more.
+We go looking for work, for to stay is to work in a distillery, a hotel, a shop, on a farm or a fishing boat, since fishing is a popular hobby and you can visit this fishkeeping webiste to learn more about this.
 Perhaps more than any other reason we go in order to realise our own romantic notions of the city, in search of a faster-paced way of life, of jobs, of opportunity.
 We go in search of the very things that our parents turned their backs on.